 Monte and Betty Factor have been on my mind a lot lately, so I’ve decided to post the piece I read at his funeral in December of 2011.
 I wrote it for both Monte and Betty, actually.
 I don’t think Alice will mind at all.
 And I think you’ll enjoy the Factors.

-Monte and Betty Factor were an elderly couple that I trained for a decade when I first moved to Los Angeles.
-Though Octogenarians, they were cooler than anyone I know, and probably cooler than anyone you know.
+Monte and Betty Factor were an elderly couple I trained for a decade when I first moved to Los Angeles.
+Though Octogenarians, they were cooler than anyone I know and probably cooler than anyone you know.

 I took a shot of the vodka being passed around (Monte loved having” just a nip”), and read the following: